Marketing the Rainbow

 In the late 90s the bank was the largest foreign bank in the USA, after takeover of LaSalle National Bank, Talman Home and other banks.
 By 2006 it was the 15th bank in the world.
 The crisis of 2008 changed the whole landscape of world banks: in subsequent years ABN AMRO was nationalized, partly floated and is presently the 3rd largest bank in the Netherlands.

-The bank is a partner of Workplace Pride.
+They are a partner of Workplace Pride.

 The corporate website states: "We stand for diversity and inclusion.